hellpig/waffle-generator-and-optimal-solver/README.md

 # waffleGen.py

 I was wondering how many interesting 9-letters-per-word (10-lowercase-word) waffle solutions exist.
+Assuming that the chance that a letter in a word is the same as a letter in another word is 1/10 (not 1/26 since not all letters are equally frequent), I get the approximate result that we should expect there to be a waffle solution if the number of words in the list is larger than 1.78^(n+1), where n is the number of letters per word and 1.78 is 10^(1/4).
+To get the result, compare the number of permutations of the word list, which is approximately (number of words in the list)^(n+1), with the chances that a valid waffle can be made from that permutation, which is (1/10)^((n+1)^2/4), where (n+1)^2/4 is the number of shared squares in the waffle.

+A number better than 1/10 can be found by [looking at letter frequencies in the dictionary](https://www3.nd.edu/~busiforc/handouts/cryptography/letterfrequencies.html).
+I will assume that all word lists have the same frequencies.
+By summing the squares of the frequencies, I get 0.06124, so 1.78 should actually be (1/0.06124)^(1/4), which is 2.01.
+Since 2.01^10 is 1076, there are most likely many 9-letter-word waffles!

 I made waffleGen.py to generate all possible waffle solutions.
-Due to the nature of exponentially growing runtime and exponentially growing solution count, the code (1) spits out seemingly endless solutions for 3-letter or 5-letter words, (2) takes seemingly forever to find a single solution for longer words, or (3) quickly proves that there are no solutions for very long words.
+Due to the nature of exponentially growing runtime, the code (1) spits out seemingly endless solutions for 3-letter or 5-letter words, (2) takes seemingly forever to find a single solution for longer words, or (3) quickly proves that there are no solutions for very long words.

 My current interesting results are...
-* there are no 21-letter-or-larger-word waffles.
-I am currently running 19-letter words.
-* since I have frequency data for 5-letter words, I can reduce the word list, which is a very successful strategy
+* Because I have frequency data for 5-letter words, I can reduce the word list, which is a very successful strategy!
+All waffle solutions are printed in a short amount of time!
+Regardless of word size, this strategy is crucial because, nearly all printed puzzles are garbage because they have at least one ridiculously uncommon word.
+* There are no 21-letter-or-larger-word waffles.
+After roughly an hour, no puzzle solutions were found for 19-letter words or 17-letter words.
+The 19-letter words at least made significant progress through the search space, and, if I cared, I could have finished it.
-* for 7-letter words, after many minutes, solutions do eventually start to print
+* For 7-letter words, after many minutes, solutions do eventually start to print.
+After roughly an hour, solutions started to print for 9-letter words!
+Neither was any real progress through the entire search space.

 Next steps...
 * Generate non-square rectangular waffles.
-3×5 or maybe 5×7 would be the way to go while removing now-frequency 5-letter words.
+3×5 or maybe 5×7 would be the way to go while removing low-frequency 5-letter words.
+* Get frequency data for words of all lengths.
+Mathematica's (or WolframAlpha's??)
+WordFrequencyData[] could add frequencies to words_alpha.txt, but I don't have access to Mathematica.
 * Write a new code that takes a solution and makes a puzzle by swapping the letters